 Learn to use Procare better by taking classes at your own pace.

-Note: Flash is required and may not work on some devices or browsers.
+- Flash may not work on some devices or browsers.
 If you experience issues, please watch the Recorded Webinars instead.
 For the best experience, we recommend Internet Explorer, Edge or Firefox.

 Each lesson has three parts: